-Fast Boat to Nusa Lembongan
+Fast Boat Cruise to Nusa Lembongan from Bali

 The boat is enclosed with windows and bench style seating and the life jackets (young children’s sizes included) are kept under the seats if required.
 At only 30 minutes, the ride goes by very quickly and soon enough, we were watching as the boat pulled into the gorgeous turquoise waters of Jungut Batu bay.

-The coastline of Jungut Batu is lined with hotels and restaurants overlooking the stunning, crystal clear water.
+Jungut Batu is one of the main arrival and departure points for boats at Nusa Lembongan.
 We came off the boat to a similar setup as Sanur, stepping into the water a few feet away from shore, retrieving our shoes and making our way to the row of offices along the beach to rent a golf buggy.

-We stocked up on some bananas, peanuts and water at a small stand along the sidewalk, before heading south to visit some of Nusa Lembongan’s picturesque beaches.
-There is a steep hill heading out of Jungut Batu, so do keep that in mind and strap your bags down very well if you’re taking a golf cart!
+We stocked up on some bananas, peanuts and water at a small stand before renting a golf buggy to head south to visit some of Nusa Lembongan’s picturesque beaches.

+Devil’s Tears is a set of rocky, dramatic cliffs where huge waves crash against the sides, sending water spraying over the edge.
 The views at Devil’s Tears are stunning and it was amazing to watch the powerful waves crash against the cliffs.